telekom/testerra-hpqc-connector/README.md

     Then it fails
 ````

-The format is the same as the Java annotations but keep in mind that Cucumber tags are only strings.
+The format is nearly the same as the Java annotations but keep in mind that Cucumber tags are only strings.

+Please use single `\`, not quoted `\\`!

 Instead of QC testname you can use the QC test id: